 What are the pros and cons of joint property ownership?

-• Enter the property market faster.
-In Australia’s expensive property market, co-buying with your parents may be the only way that some young Australians can realise their property ownership dreams.
+Enter the property market faster.
+In Australia’s expensive property market, co-buying with your parents may be the only way that some young Australians can realise their property dreams.

-• Increase your buying power.
+Increase your buying power.
 By using the equity in your parents’ home and sharing the repayments, you can afford to think bigger when choosing your first home.
-Instead of buying a budget, entry-level property, you could buy the home you want to live in for the rest of your life.

-• Share the responsibility.
-Sharing the responsibility of loan repayments with your parents takes some of the anxiety out of the situation and means that you have a safety net if you get into any financial difficulty and fall behind on your repayments.
+Share the responsibility.
+Sharing the responsibility of loan repayments with your parents takes some of the anxiety out of the situation and means that you have a safety net if you get into financial difficulty.

-• Circumstances change.
+Circumstances change.
 While you and your parents might be on the same page about buying a property now, will that still be the case in a few years’ time?
-As people’s lives change, so do their financial needs and goals.
-If in 5 years’ time you decide that you want to sell the property but your parents don’t, things can get messy.
+As people’s lives change, so do their financial goals.

-• You and your parents are both liable for the loan.
-If you take out a joint loan for $500,000, you and your parents are both liable for the full $500,000 loan amount, not $250,000 each, as many people assume.
-If your parents’ financial circumstances change and they’re unable to make their mortgage repayments, you’ll need to manage the full loan repayments by yourself.
+You and your parents are both liable for the loan.
+If you take out a joint loan for $500,000, you and your parents are both liable for the full $500,000 loan amount.

-• Your future borrowing power is reduced.
-Banks will take into account your liability for the existing joint loan if you want to apply for financing in the future.
-For example, if you find a partner and decide to buy a house together, the loan you already share with your parents could significantly reduce your borrowing power.
+Your future borrowing power is reduced.
+If you find a partner and decide to buy a house together, the loan you already share with your parents could reduce your borrowing power.

-• Draw up a co-ownership agreement.
+Draw up a co-ownership agreement.
 It’s essential that you and your parents get a co-ownership agreement drawn up before you join forces.
-This will ensure that there are procedures in place if there are ever any disagreements or if circumstances change.
-For example, it can outline how to split costs between parties, what happens if one party defaults on their repayments and what happens if the loan needs to be refinanced.
+This agreement can outline how to split costs between parties, what happens if one party defaults on their repayments and what happens if the loan needs to be refinanced.

-• Update your will.
-If you select a tenants-in-common ownership arrangement, make sure you update your will with the details of what you would like to happen to your share of the property if you die.
+Update your will.
+If you select a tenants-in-common ownership arrangement, make sure you update your will.

 Joint ownership won't work for me – are there any other options?

-• Lending you some money.
+Lending you some money.
 If you have sufficient income to manage home loan repayments but you don’t have enough money for a deposit, you might consider asking your parents to lend you some money.
-This means that your parents can avoid the risks of going guarantor.
-However, be warned that some lenders won’t classify borrowed money as a legitimate deposit.
-A proper loan agreement should also be drawn up to prevent any problems from occurring.
+However, that some lenders won’t classify borrowed money as a legitimate deposit until it's been in your account for a few months.

-• Buying the property and then renting it out to you.
-This is a common strategy and involves parents buying an investment property in a sought-after location, for example, an inner-city apartment, and then renting it out to their child.
-The downside to this is that you’re still no closer to owning your own home, but if you can negotiate cheaper rent with your parents, you could be able to put more money aside each week to save for a deposit on your own property.
+Buying the property and then renting it out to you.
+Another option is for your parents to buy an investment property which you then rent from them.
+The downside here is that you’re still no closer to owning your own home, but if you can negotiate cheaper rent with your parents, you could be able to put more money aside each week to save for a deposit on your own property.

 Frequently Asked Questions